gustavolessa23/url-shortener/README.md

-# url-shortener project
+# URL shortener API

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, PostgreSQL DB and Lombok.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Endpoints

+`/api/v1`  POST request with `url` as body param to shorten a new URL.

+`/api/v1/{code}` GET request with `code` as request param to redirect to original URL from shortened code.

 ## Running the application in dev mode